gjuliao/gjuliao/README.md

 # About me

-Team leader and RoR/React full-stack software developer with a project management background and problem-solving abilities to work in fast-paced environments.
-Through my +10 years of professional experience, I have helped 3 unicorn and +15 young startup companies stand out in globally competitive markets.
+Team leader and RoR/React full-stack software developer with a background & Master Degree in Project Management.
+Through my +10 years of professional experience, I have helped unicorns and +15 young startup companies stand out in globally competitive markets.

 Looking forward to:
-1. Full-stack and front-end positions.
-2. Connect to discuss how we can help shape our communities' futures together.
+1. Connect to discuss how we can help shape our communities' futures together.

 ## Connect with me